3 Caffeine-Free Teas for Acid Reflux Relief

-Chamomile tea may be a good choice.
 Chamomile is the common name for several daisy-like plants.
-According to the National Institutes of Health, chamomile has been used for centuries as an important medicinal herb.
-Some research has found that products containing certain herbal combinations that include chamomile may be beneficial for an upset stomach.
+It has been used for centuries as a medicinal herb.
+Some research has found that products containing certain herbal combinations that include chamomile may be beneficial for an upset stomach and may decrease stomach acidity.
 Those who are allergic to ragweed and daisies, however, may want to avoid or carefully introduce chamomile tea into their diet.

 Licorice tea may also prove helpful for acid reflux.
 For years, the herb licorice has been credited with easing stomach pain.
-Licorice extract can help reduce inflammation in stomach ulcers, according to a laboratory rat study by pharmacists at Jordan’s Al-Isra University that was published in the journal of the American Association of Pharmaceutical Scientist_s_.
-Licorice tea is one way to ingest licorice, but it is important to note whether the tea is just licorice flavored, or made from the actual licorice root.
+Licorice may help in the treatment of indigestion and ulcers, according to a 2016 study in the Brazilian Journal of Infectious Diseases.
+Licorice tea is one way to ingest licorice, but it is important to note whether the tea is just licorice flavored or made from the actual licorice root.
 While there may be great benefits to licorice, check with your doctor if you are pregnant or are taking prescription medication, as licorice can cause health problems for some people.

 Ginger has long been used to treat nausea and other stomach disorders.
 Ginger tea can be made simply by pouring boiling water over 1 teaspoon of grated ginger root, then straining out the ginger before drinking.
 A teaspoon of maple syrup can be added if the ginger is too strong of a taste.
-Ginger has been considered to be a safe herbal medicine with few side effects, according to a research review by pharmacists at Oman’s Sultan Qaboos University, published in the Journal of Food and Chemical Toxicology in 2008.
+Ginger has been considered to be a safe herbal medicine with few side effects, according to a research review published in the Journal of Food and Chemical Toxicology.